IFRoS-ELTE/ball_picking_project/docs/docker.md

 ![First part of the ball picking project compose file](compose_project.png)

 As you can see in the image above, we define multiple container configurations, that are launched as _"services"_ by Docker compose.
 First we configure _service_ `ros_master`, using the `ros:noetic-ros-base-focal` _image_, which is also the base for most of the other containers.
-Otherwise, it also can be pulled directly from Dockerhub (a container registry where you can download premade images and also host your own).
+Otherwise, it also can be pulled directly from Docker Hub (a container registry where you can download premade images and also host your own).
 The container will have the _container_name_ `ros_noetic_master`, it uses the _network_mode_ `host`, meaning the container will use the host network, meaning from a network perspective, there is no difference between running things inside or outside the container.
 This is a nice simplification for ROS 1 systems.
 However, there are some issues with this and it can not be used for ROS 2 systems (more on that in the Limitation section at the end).
 Also, during startup, the container will execute the _command_ `roscore`.

 The next service we configure is our lidar*driver module, which includes the necessary drivers and ROS interface for the Robosense lidars of our robots.
 Since the \_robosense_lidar_module* is a submodule of the project repository, we need to make sure that the paths to the docker folder containing the dockerfile as well as the src folder with all the ROS packages are configured correctly.
 Let's go through all the configurations: